gabyx/Githooks/docs/cli/git_hooks_config_non-interactive-runner.md

 Enable or disables non-interactive execution of the Githooks runner executable.

-This will only default answer all non-fatal prompts.
+Enabling non-interactivity will only default answer all non-fatal prompts.
 Fatal prompts (e.g. the trust prompts) still need to be configured to pass.
 See `git hooks config trust-all --help`.

 ```
 git hooks config non-interactive-runner [flags]